LammertJ/RGT-Digital-Twin/README.md

 > Make sure that you separate EHR and Literature Files!
 Literature is processed using a cloud-based LLM.

 ### EHR Extraction
 * First, you execute EHR extraction by extracting text data from EHR and then processing it with your local LLM.
-We use Py2PDF, Tesseract and python-docx for this, depending on the document type.
 > [!CAUTION]
 > If you do not have a powerful machine, this will take a *long* time.
 Make sure you have enough disk space, RAM, and ideally a GPU or two.
 You can reduce the model size in `config.py`, but this will reduce quality.
-* You execute the script with the folder as an argument, e.g., `python rgt-digital-twin/ehr_extraction.py ehr` if your EHR are in folder `ehr` in the package root directory.
+* You execute the script with the folder as an argument, e.g., `poetry run python rgt_digital_twin/ehr_extraction.py --directory ehr --entities rgt_digital_twin/ehr_entities.json --output ehr_extraction_results.json` if your EHR are in folder `ehr` in the package root directory.
-* The script will produce a .csv file in the root directory with the extracted information
+* The script will produce a .json file in the root directory with the extracted information
-* All documents that could not be processed (e.g., because the LLM messed up the dictionary format) will be logged in `ehr_extraction.log` so you can add them manually later.
+* All documents that could not be processed will be logged in `ehr_extraction.log` so you can add them manually later.

 ### Literature Extraction
 * Next, we process literature data.
 All .pdf are processed in-context within the LLM, so we do not need to perform any text/image extraction
-* You execute the script with the folder and disease information as an argument, e.g., `python rgt-digital-twin/literature_extraction.py literature "disease: uterine carcinosarcoma; biomarker: PD-L1 high, TMB medium, HER2 high"` if your studies are in folder `literature` in the package root directory and you want to discover treatment options for UCS with high PD-L1 and HER2 Status.
+* You execute the script with the folder and disease information as an argument, e.g., `poetry run python rgt_digital_twin/literature_extraction.py --directory literature --entities rgt_digital_twin/literature_entities.json --output literature_extraction_results.json` if your studies are in folder `literature` in the package root directory.
 > [!CAUTION]
 > Do not put confidential patient data or patient personally identifiable information (PII) into the script!
 The data will be processed by a cloud-based LLM.
-* The script will produce a .csv file in the root directory with the extracted information
+* The script will produce a .json file in the root directory with the extracted information
-* All documents that could not be processed (e.g., because the LLM messed up the dictionary format) will be logged in `literature_extraction.log` so you can add them manually later.
+* All documents that could not be processed will be logged in `literature_extraction.log` so you can add them manually later.